getporter/porter/docs/content/dependencies.md

 Since the CNAB Spec does not allow for dependencies between bundles, this dependency feature is unique to Porter, and **only bundles that have been authored by Porter can be used as dependencies.**

+Here is a [full example][example] of a Porter manifest that uses dependencies.

 ## Define a dependency

 In the manifest, list the dependencies in the order that they should be